unraid/docs/docs/legacy/FAQ/Replacing_Multiple_Data_Drives_with_a_Single_Larger_Drive.md

 2. Replace one of the smaller drives with the new larger drive and power up.
-3. Assign new larger drive to replace missing smaller drive, and start the array, to let unRAID rebuild onto it.
+3. Assign new larger drive to replace missing smaller drive, and start the array, to let Unraid rebuild onto it.
 4. Copy all files from the other smaller drive(s) to the larger drive.
    For example, if a smaller drive is Disk 2 and the larger drive is Disk 3, then you could use this command in console or telnet: